-Effective from 1 January 2021 onwards the Company is required to pay to the Government of Saudi Arabia severance fees, in accordance with the Mining Investment Law as issued via Ministerial Resolution No. 1006/1/1442 dated 9 Jumada Al-Ula 1442H (corresponding to 17 April 2021) (the "Mining Law"), representing amount equivalent of a) 20% of hypothetical income net of proportionate zakat due to Zakat, Tax and Customs Authority ("ZATCA") and b) specified percentage of the net value of the minerals upon extraction.
-The Company has accounted for severance fees representing the equivalent of 20% of hypothetical income net of proportionate zakat due to ZATCA under International Accounting Standard 12 ("IAS 12") "Income Taxes" (Note 21).
-The net income for each mining license registered in the name of the Company is subject to severance fees is shown as part of cost of revenue in the statement of profit or loss.
+Effective from 1 January 2021 onwards, as per the Mining Investment Law as issued via Ministerial Resolution No. 1006/1/1442 dated 9 Jumada Al-Awwal 1442H (corresponding to 17 April 2021) (the "Mining Law"), the Company is required to pay to the Government of Saudi Arabia severance fee representing equivalent of a) Severance fees equivalent of 20% of hypothetical income net of proportionate zakat due to ZATCA is accounted for under IAS 12 "Income Taxes", accordingly, this component of severance fees is presented separately in the statement of profit or loss, and b) Severance fees based on specified percentage of the net value of the minerals upon extraction is accounted for under IFRIC 21 "Levies", accordingly, is charged to cost of sales in the statement of profit or loss and is not included in the valuation of inventory.